Locations:

 Rheumatologic and immunologic disease specialist Cassandra Calabrese, DO, explains what risks and options patients should consider.

-Who qualifies as “immunocompromised?”
+Who qualifies as ‘immunocompromised’?

 But common autoimmune inflammatory diseases can leave your immune system weakened, too.
 These include multiple sclerosis (MS), Crohn's disease, rheumatoid arthritispsoriasis and many others.

-Medications play a part, too.
+Medications play a part as well.

 Are vaccines always off limits?

-The simple answer is no: Vaccines aren’t always off-limits if you’re immunocompromised.
-Being up to date with recommended vaccines is extra important because your condition (or the medical treatments you’re on, depending on your health circumstances) places you at increased risk of infections that vaccines can help prevent.
-But there are certain factors you and your provider have to consider when determining which vaccines you should be getting, including the type of vaccine, your diagnosis and the type of medications you’re on.
+The simple answer is no: Vaccines aren’t always off limits if you’re immunocompromised.
+And being up-to-date with recommended vaccines is extra important because your condition (or the medical treatments you’re on, depending on your health circumstances) can place you at increased risk of infections that vaccines can help prevent.

-“Live vaccines — such the measles, mumps and rubella (MMR) vaccine — should generally be avoided in the setting of immunosuppression, because they can cause infection,” Dr. Calabrese explains.
+“Live vaccines — such the measles, mumps and rubella (MMR) vaccine — should generally be avoided in the setting of immunosuppression because they can cause infection,” Dr. Calabrese explains.
 “Most vaccines, however, are not live and are generally recommended for people who are immunocompromised.
 That said, certain immunosuppressive medications may reduce the effectiveness of vaccines.”

-Other factors come into play too.
+Other factors come into play, too.
 For example, your risk-benefit calculation may shift based on your lifestyle.
 Yellow fever vaccination, for example, is more important if you live in an area where the disease is endemic.

 How can immunosuppression affect vaccination?